archtrmntorr/archtrmntorr.github.io/_posts/2024-09-07-OverTheWire-Bandit-Walkthrough.md

 Having familiarized yourself with the article's focus and my intentions, we can now proceed to Level 0's step-by-step guide.

+-------Steps for reading:------------

+1. Read it once and take notes of words you may be unfamiliar with.
+2. Research the words you don't understand.
+3. Reread and see if you understand it better

 ## <span style="color: orange;"><b>--> Level 0</b></span>

 ```ssh : ssh bandit.labs.overthewire.org -l bandit0 -p 2220   ```